nebunamirax/docker/README.md

-# Galaxy of Drones Online Docker Image
+# Galaxy of Drones Online Docker

 The dockerized version.